-A business that emerges in the market later in the game, usually after an entrepreneur has learned from a similar business or can see that there is profit to be made in a particular industry or market.
-New entrants face less of a learning curve and avoid the risks faced by other businesses that entered the market first.
+Businesses that are new entrants emerge in the market later in the game, usually after an entrepreneur has learned from a similar business or can see that there is profit to be made in a specific industry or market.
+New entrants face a less of a learning curve and reduced risks compared to businesses that entered the market earlier.

-The benefit you are able to give your customers above and beyond your initial product or service.
+The benefit you can give your customers above and beyond your main product or service.

-How you introduce your customers to your product or service, how you bring customers “on board” with your company.
-A well-rounded experience will leave a positive impression.
+The process by which you introduce your customers to your product or service, or how you bring customers “on board” with your company.
+A well-rounded on-boarding experience leaves a positive impression on your customers.

-What you will gain or lose when choosing one particular option over another.
-This could be time, money or resources.
+What you gain or lose by choosing one particular option over another.
+Consider time, money and resources when determining opportunity cost.

-The amount of time it takes for an investment to create revenue equal to the original investment amount.
+The payback period is the amount of time required for an investment to create revenue equal to the original investment amount.

-Entering a market with a new product or service at a low price point.
-The initial margin per sale will be low but you can capture a larger part of the market.
+A company uses penetration pricing when it enters a market with a new product or service at a low price point.
+The initial margin per sale is low but the low price lets the company capture a larger part of the market than with higher pricing.

 Positioning Statement (see 30-Second Pitch)

-Entering a market with a new product or service at a high price, with the intent of decreasing the price over time as the competition enters the market.
-This is a strategy to maximize profit at the beginning of a product life cycle.
+A company uses price skimming when it enters a market with a new product or service at a high price.
+The intent is maximize profit at the beginning of a product life cycle and decrease the price over time as the competition enters the market.

 Profit (see Margin)